meltylabs/melty/README.md

 ### Phase 1: HTTP API Integration

+Phase 1a:

 We'll add an HTTP API to Aider that it can use to receive commands as if from the CLI.
 It will send back messages as if to the CLI.

+Phase 1b:

-We'll have Spectacular use this API to send commands to Aider and receive messages back:
+We'll have Spectacular use this API to send commands to Aider and receive messages back, like so:

 ```typescript
 type AiderInterface = {